msackey-IW/event-driven-mongodb/README.md

 - [Apache Maven](https://maven.apache.org/)

 ## SETTING UP - CLONE THE PROJECT
+- Ensure you have Docker up and running.
 - Open a terminal or command prompt (Powershell on Windows and Terminal or linux or macOS)
 - Navigate to the directory in which you want to clone the project as shown below
 ```powershell